Colin-Czarnik/RecipeRatingsTextAnalysis/README.md

 When we build our final model, our primary goal is to minimize the test MSE of recipes with average ratings of 4 stars or less as much as possible, while still maintaining good predictions for recipes with higher average ratings.

 ## Final Model

+For our final model, we added 3 new features in addition to the **calories (#)** and **minutes** included in the baseline model:
+1. Ratio of Saturated Fat (PDV) to Total Fat (PDV) -
+2. TF IDF Vectorizer of **Tags** -
+3. TF IDF Vectorizer of **Reviews** -

+The modeling algorithm we chose for our final model was **Lasso Regression** since from our two TF IDF Vectorizer Transformations of the "Tags" and "Reviews", we would gain a lot of new features for each individual unique tag as well as for each individual unique token in the entire corpus of reviews in the dataset.
+Performing this kind of regression algorithm helps the model to select which features are the most important in making predictions for a recipe's average rating and to prevent the model from getting too complex from the large quantity of columns added to our feature matrix.

+The hyperparameters we chose to tune in the cross validation Grid Search performed on this final model were:
+1. Lasso Alpha -
+2. Max Features for TFIDF Vectorizer of Reviews -

+The plot below shows the overall train and test performance of the final model in terms of Mean Squared Error compared to the baseline model:

+<iframe
+src="assets/baseline_vs_final_all_mse_performance.html"
+width="800"
+height="600"
+frameborder="0"
+></iframe>

+The plot below shows how the final model performed in predicting recipes with high and low average ratings in comparison to the baseline model:

+<iframe
+src="assets/baseline_vs_final_grouped_mse_performance.html"
+width="800"
+height="600"
+frameborder="0"
+></iframe>

+Lastly, the figure below details a surface plot showing the Average Mean Squared Error on the Validation Set during Cross Validation across different settings of the hyperparameters tuned:

+<iframe
+src="assets/final_model_val_mse_surface_plot.html"
+width="800"
+height="600"
+frameborder="0"
+></iframe>